The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Simulation pipeline

 \subsection{Candidate sources}

 Due to beam dilution, only a handful of natural point sources exist that are bright enough to calibrate the SAT beams.
 Of these, Jupiter is the brightest \citep{calibration_wmap_2011, planck_planetflux_2017} and most suitable for SAT calibrations from the Atacama desert.
 We focus on the characterization of the instrument's response to an unpolarized source as a baseline.
 The polarization response, which additionally requires a measurement of instrument's polarization angle and cross-polar beam components is left for future work.
-For completeness, we provide a brief overview of possible candidate calibration sources to measure the polarization response.

-The planets have been observed to be relatively unpolarized.
-The highest upper limit of the planets polarization fraction, $p_{\mathrm{frac}}$, is assigned to Uranus and corresponds to $p_{\mathrm{frac}}<3.6 \%$ at \SI{100}{\giga\hertz} within 95$\%$ confidence limits \citep{planck_planetflux_2017}.
-Therefore, we cannot use the planets for calibrating the polarization response.
-In general, there are few polarized astrophysical sources that are bright enough to calibrate the polarization response of the SO SATs.
-Two potential examples are the Crab Nebula, previously used for polarization angle calibration for the ABS telescope \citep{Kusaka_2018} and the Moon which could be used to calibrate the far sidelobes of the SAT beams~\citep{Xu2019}.

 Artificial calibration sources have the potential to overcome the limitations of the astrophysical sources.
 At the moment sources mounted on tall structures have been successfully used for beam calibration \citep{BK2019}.
 For the future balloons \citep{Masi_2006}, drones \citep{9411058}, and even satellites \citep{Johnson2015} are being considered.
 The use of drones for calibration purposes is the subject of multiple active studies \citep{Nati_2017}.
 Calibration sources mounted on drones can be tuned in brightness, frequency, and cadence in order to meet the calibration requirements of different instruments.
 Additionally, these sources can be equipped with a polarizing wire grid which facilitates the calibration of polarization intensity and angle \citep{2020SPIE11453E..2PD}.
-Flight endurance, especially in the thin atmosphere at high altitudes, is one of the main obstacles to successful drone calibration campaigns for experiments such as the Simons Observatory.
-After recent on-site testing, the maximum flight time for the drone has been established to be $\sim$ \SI{12}{\minute} \citep{Coppi:2022qjs}.
+This last aspect is particularly important as there are very few polarized astrophysical sources that are bright enough to calibrate the polarization response of the SO SATs (the highest upper limit of the planets polarization fraction, $p_{\mathrm{frac}}$, is assigned to Uranus and corresponds to $p_{\mathrm{frac}}<3.6 \%$ at \SI{100}{\giga\hertz} within 95$\%$ confidence limits \citep{planck_planetflux_2017}).